adi3mankotia/ontario-electricity-demand-forecasting/README.md

 ## Open in Google Colab

-PLease click the link on the right side of the page that contains the google collab link
+PLease click the link on the right side of the page under about that contains the google colab link
 ## Project Overview

 The goal of this project is to predict Ontario electricity demand for the next hour using time-series and weather-based features.
 The project compares multiple models against a simple persistence baseline to evaluate whether machine learning improves forecasting performance.